bserge13/students_and_courses_2305/README.md

 1. Create a `Gradebook` class.
 Each gradebook has an `instructor`, as well as a way to read that data.
 2. Each gradebook has `courses`, as well as a way to read that data.
 3. A gradebook can `list_all_students` in its courses.
-4. A gradebook can `students_below(threwhold)` to return a list of students whose grades are below a given threshold.
+4. A gradebook can `students_below(threshold)` to return a list of students whose grades are below a given threshold.

 Method Name                 | Return Value (type)
 -----------                 | -------------------